tosdr/tosback-versions/Instagram/Terms of Service.md

 **How We Will Handle Disputes.**

-*   Except as provided below, you and we agree that any cause of action, legal claim, or dispute between you and us arising out of or related to these Terms or Instagram ("claim(s)") must be resolved by arbitration on an individual basis.
-Class actions and class arbitrations are not permitted; you and we may bring a claim only on your own behalf and cannot seek relief that would affect other Instagram users.
+*   Except as provided below, **you and we agree that any cause of action, legal claim, or dispute between you and us arising out of or related to these Terms or Instagram ("claim(s)") must be resolved by arbitration on an individual basis.
+Class actions and class arbitrations are not permitted**; you and we may bring a claim only on your own behalf and cannot seek relief that would affect other Instagram users.
 If there is a final judicial determination that any particular claim (or a request for particular relief) cannot be arbitrated in accordance with this provision's limitations, then only that claim (or only that request for relief) may be brought in court.
 All other claims (or requests for relief) remain subject to this provision.

 *   Instead of using arbitration, you or we can bring claims in your local "small claims" court, if the rules of that court will allow it.
 If you don't bring your claims in small claims court (or if you or we appeal a small claims court judgment to a court of general jurisdiction), then the claims must be resolved by binding, individual arbitration.
-The American Arbitration Association will administer all arbitrations under its Consumer Arbitration Rules.
-You and we expressly waive a trial by jury.
+The American Arbitration Association will administer all arbitrations under its Consumer Arbitration Rules. **You and we expressly waive a trial by jury.**

     The following claims don't have to be arbitrated and may be brought in court: disputes related to intellectual property (like copyrights and trademarks), violations of our Platform Policy, or efforts to interfere with the Service or engage with the Service in unauthorized ways (for example, automated ways).
 In addition, issues relating to the scope and enforceability of the arbitration provision are for a court to decide.